Pompeo D'Ambrosio

 Pompeo D'Ambrosio (1 January 1917 – 15 April 1998) was an Italian-Venezuelan businessman.

-He was very renowned in the Italian community in Caracas and was very active - with his financial activity in one of the main Venezuelan banks ("Banco Latino") - for the promotion of many successful Italian entrepreneurs in Venezuela.
+He was renowned in the Italian community in Caracas and was very active—with his financial activity in one of the main Venezuelan banks, Banco Latino—in the promotion of many successful Italian entrepreneurs in Venezuela.

-He was even a financial manager for Deportivo Italia, the soccer club of the Italian community in Venezuela, during its "golden" years (in the sixties and seventies), when was named by the International Federation of Football History & Statistics as "the best football team of Venezuela in the XX century".
+He was a financial manager for Deportivo Italia, the soccer club of the Italian community in Venezuela, during its peak in the 1960s and 1970s, when it was named "the best football team of Venezuela in the 20th century" by the International Federation of Football History & Statistics.
 Those years, when he ruled the team with his brother Mino, are remembered as the D'Ambrosio Era.

 Life

 Pompeo D'Ambrosio was born on 1 January 1917 in Campagna.
 He lived his first years in Campagna, where his uncle was the Municipal Major who distinguished himself helping the Jews during the Nazi persecution of Jews.

-In the mid-1930s, Pompeo D'Ambrosio studied "Administration of Italian Colonies" at the University of Naples.
+In the mid-1930s, D'Ambrosio studied Administration of Italian Colonies at the University of Naples.